Juice, exploring Jupiter’s icy moons

-- The European Space Agency (ESA) is launching the JUICE spacecraft to study Jupiter and its three largest icy moons.
+- The European Space Agency (ESA) launched the Juice spacecraft in April 2023 to study Jupiter and its three largest icy moons — Europa, Ganymede, and Callisto.

-- JUICE will determine whether these moons host large oceans of water beneath their crusts.
+- Juice will study whether these moons host large oceans of water beneath their icy crusts.

 - If any Jovian moon can support life, it will greatly expand our idea of habitable worlds.

-Why is ESA sending the JUICE spacecraft to Jupiter?
+Why did ESA send the Juice spacecraft to Jupiter?

-While our search for life in the universe was once restricted to Earth-like planets, with terrestrial atmospheres and surface oceans, such icy moons with potentially habitable underground oceans offer new horizons.
+While our search for life in the Universe was once restricted to planets like Mars that have Earth-like pasts with terrestrial atmospheres and surface oceans, new discoveries about icy moons have expanded our scope.

-Jupiter’s three largest icy moons — Europa, Ganymede and Callisto — all show hints of hosting liquid water oceans beneath their crusts.
+Jupiter’s three largest icy moons — Europa, Ganymede, and Callisto — all show hints of hosting liquid water oceans beneath their icy crusts.
 On Earth, life thrives in the deepest, darkest parts of our oceans near hydrothermal vents.
-Could life similarly evolve or survive in the oceans floors of these moons?
+Could life similarly evolve and survive in the ocean floors of these moons?
 The European Space Agency’s (ESA) boldest mission to date aims to find out.

-The JUpiter ICy moons Explorer, or JUICE, will give us insights into the evolution and habitability of icy worlds around Jupiter and Jupiter-like exoplanets.
-JUICE will likely expand our list of places to look for life in the universe.
+The Jupiter Icy Moons Explorer, or Juice, will give us insights into the evolution and habitability of icy worlds around Jupiter.
+With potential applications to the systems around Jupiter-like exoplanets, Juice could greatly expand our list of places to look for life in the Universe.

-JUICE is planned to launch in mid-2022 and arrive at Jupiter in 2029.
-It will spend 2.5 years orbiting Jupiter, often flying within 200 to 1,000 kilometers (about 120 to 620 miles) of the icy moons.
+Juice launched on April 14, 2023 at 8:14 a.m.
+ET (12:14 UTC) on an Ariane 5 rocket from the European Spaceport in Kourou, French Guiana.
+It will arrive at Jupiter in 2031 and spend 2.5 years orbiting Jupiter, often flying within 200 to 1,000 kilometers (about 120 to 620 miles) of the icy moons.
 In this first phase of the mission, the solar-powered spacecraft will fly by Europa twice, and 12 times past Ganymede and Callisto each, enabling repeated close studies of these moons in unprecedented detail.
-In the next and final mission phase, JUICE will orbit Ganymede, studying it closely for at least nine months.
+In the next and final mission phase, Juice will orbit Ganymede, studying it closely for at least nine months.
 This would be the first time a spacecraft orbits any moon other than our own.

-JUICE will use a visible-and-infrared spectrometer to detect what the surfaces of the icy moons are made of.
-It will help us identify and map minerals across Ganymede’s surface, understand the formation of some of Europa’s and Callisto’s complex landforms, and find organic molecules — building blocks of life — on each of the moon’s surfaces as signs of their potential habitability.
-A laser-altimeter onboard will complement this data by mapping 3D shapes of features on the moons.
+Juice will use a visible-and-infrared spectrometer to detect what the surfaces of the icy moons are made of.
+It will help us identify and map minerals across Ganymede’s surface, understand the formation of some of Europa’s and Callisto’s complex landforms, and look for organic molecules — building blocks of life — on each of the moon’s surfaces as signs of their potential habitability.
+A laser-altimeter on board will complement this data by mapping 3D shapes of features on the moons.

-Part of the JUICE mission also involves studying Jupiter too because it affects the icy moons and conditions on them.
+Part of the Juice mission also involves studying Jupiter and how it affects the icy moons and conditions on them.
 Jupiter has a massive magnetic field, one that is 20 times stronger than Earth’s; Europa and Ganymede in particular, being fairly close to Jupiter, are showered in intense radiation particles traveling along Jupiter’s magnetic field lines.
-JUICE’s magnetometer, particle detector, and plasma instrument will together map and measure Jupiter’s magnetic field, detect particles speeding within it and study how they alter the material of the moons’ surfaces.
+Juice's magnetometer, particle detector, and plasma instrument will together map and measure Jupiter’s magnetic field, detect particles speeding within it and study how they alter the material of the moons’ surfaces.

-The Italian Space Agency and NASA are providing JUICE’s radar that can penetrate the surfaces of the icy moons as deep as 9 kilometers (roughly 6 miles). showing us their internal structures for the first time.
-While the oceans of all three worlds are expected to lie further below, the radar will tell us about the nature of the icy terrain leading to it, if there are any pockets of liquid water sandwiched in between (especially on Europa), how the crusts of the moons evolved over time, and how it contributed to making the surfaces look the way they do today.
+The Italian Space Agency and NASA are providing Juice's radar that can penetrate the surfaces of the icy moons as deep as nine kilometers (roughly six miles), showing us their internal structures for the first time.
+While the oceans of all three worlds are expected to lie further below, the radar will tell us about the nature of the icy terrain leading to it, if there are any pockets of liquid water sandwiched in between (especially on Europa), how the crusts of the moons evolved over time, and how the oceans contributed to making the surfaces look the way they do today.

 Jovian space odyssey